technofocus-pte/aisoltnsazmlopsprv/Lab 7/Lab7.md

     ![A screenshot of a computer Description automatically generated](./media/image36.png)

-2. Set up connection similarly for the LLM nodes **classify_with_llm**.
+2. Set up connection similarly for the LLM node **classify_with_llm**.
+Scroll down to view this node.

+    Connection – Select **AoaiML_pf**

+    Api – Select **chat**

+    deployment name – Select **gpt-4o-2024-11-20**

     ![A screenshot of a computer Description automatically generated](./media/image37.png)

-3. To test and debug a single node, select the **Run** icon at the top of a node in the **Flow** view.
+4. To test and debug a single node, select the **Run** icon at the top of a node in the **Flow** view.
 You can expand **Inputs** and change the flow input URL to test the node behavior for different URLs.

-4. The run status appears at the top of the node.
+5. The run status appears at the top of the node.
 After the run completes, run output appears in the node **Output** section.

-5. Move to the starting of the flow and execute the **fetch_text_content_from url** and execute the block.
+6. Move to the starting of the flow and execute the **fetch_text_content_from url** and execute the block.

     ![A screenshot of a computer Description automatically